Planning a trip to Paris? Looking for all the best places to visit in Paris on a budget? You’ve come to the right place!

 Some people people might consider walking around a cemetery to be morbid, or even a little creepy.
 Personally, we feel that cemeteries hold many fascinating stories and traditions.
 Exploring one can be great way to get a better feel for any given place you are visiting.

-The hip neighborhood of St. Germain des Pres is crammed with bustle and energy.
-You can almost feel the narrow corridors of St. Germain getting increasingly more exciting as day fades into night.
-Tourists rub shoulders with locals in the many restaurants, creperies, cafes, bars, and galleries, from early morning into electric night .
+The hip neighborhood of Saint-Germain-des-Prés is crammed with bustle and energy.
+You can almost feel the narrow corridors of Saint Germain getting increasingly more exciting as day fades into night.
+Tourists rub shoulders with locals in the many restaurants, creperies, cafes, bars, and galleries, from early morning into electric night.

-If you want to get your local vibe on then hanging out in St. Germain is definitely one of the things to do in Paris.
+If you want to get your local vibe on then hanging out in Saint Germain is definitely one of the best things to do in Paris.

-This famous neighborhood is host to the Basilica Sacre Couer, but there is so much more to do and see in Montmarte.
-It’s winding streets are home to a eclectic array of upscale clothing shops, second hand stores, restaurants, and cafes.
+This famous neighborhood is host to the Basilica Sacré-Cœur, but there is so much more to do and see in Montmarte.
+Its winding streets are home to an eclectic array of upscale clothing shops, second hand stores, delicious restaurants, and trendy cafes.

-Make sure to climb Montmartre Hill to see the Basilica and to get breathtaking views of the city.
+Make sure to climb Montmartre Hill to see the Basilica, hang out on the lawn, and admire breathtaking views of the city.

 One of the best ways of exploring any city that has bike lanes is to rent a bicycle and pedal around.
 It’s one of our personal favorite ways of getting around cities, especially when the weather is accommodating.

-You can’t go to Paris and not sample the eclectic and delicious array of pastries, breads, and orgasmic crepes.
-Do yourself a favor and walk into one of the seemingly thousands of bakeries and stuff your face!
+You can’t go to Paris and not sample the eclectic and delicious array of croissants, baguettes, and orgasmic sweet or savory crepes.
+Do yourself a favor and walk into one of the seemingly thousands of bakeries, cough up a Euro or two for one of these delectable delights, and stuff your face!
 Just try to look refined, you are in Paris after all.
 How does one do that with a face full of fantastic fluffy dough?
 Don’s ask us!
 I’m sure we put off a few locals with our Cookie Monster impression.

-You’ll put on a couple of pounds just off of breads and pastries alone, but hey, it’ll be worth it!
+Note: You’ll probably put on a couple of pounds just from French breads and pastries alone, but hey, it’ll be worth it!

 If you are unfamiliar with the charming nature of outdoor cafes we highly recommend taking some time to experience this relaxing custom.
 Find a nice cafe on a random street corner (they are literally everywhere), take a load off, and enjoy a fine brew of your choosing.
 The world would be a better place if this was a globally adopted custom.